-- Systems (The dynamic between the various systems in-game)
+- Systems – The dynamics between the various systems in-game.

-Inquisition is an action-RPG.
-On the start, players customized their Inquisitor.
-They will choose between the 4 races and 3 main character classes.
+Inquisition is an action RPG.
+At the start, players customize their Inquisitor.
+You can choose from the four races and three main character classes.
 Specialization of your character is a must.
 You must have various special abilities specific to each class.
 Those abilities will help you through various situations and combat scenarios.

 Graphics-wise, the game looks good.
 BioWare spent no expense in showing a sprawling world that players can explore.
-Combat is a 3rd person foray.
-Moreover, you can bring 3 more party members with you.
+Combat is a third-person foray.
+Moreover, you can bring three more party members with you.
 You can then use the tactical camera to position your teammates and allow you to control the flow of battle.
 Lastly, BioWare created great character interactions between the Inquisitor and their party members, allowing them to forge a bond in their fight to save the world.

 3. Fire Emblem

 Fire Emblem share similar gameplay to Advance Wars, another series that developer Intelligence Systems made.
-An RTS with RPG elements, players take the role of the tactician and lead the army to victory.
-The main difference that the series has to Advance Wars is the permadeath mechanic.
-If one of your units die in mid-battle, you will not be able to revive the said unit nor use him/her in future battles and interactions.
+In this real-time strategy game with RPG elements, players take the role of the tactician and lead the army to victory.
+The main difference that the series has from Advance Wars is the permadeath mechanic.
+If one of your units dies in mid-battle, you will not be able to revive the said unit nor use them in future battles and interactions.
 This mechanic forces players to always try and keep all their units safe.
-The reason is they cannot recoup dead units.
 Couple that with a great plot, awesome character interaction, and a tiny bit of dating sim elements, Fire Emblem is something that people can enjoy on the go.

 5. Ni No Kuni 2: Revenant Kingdom

 When the game eventually came along, everything was improved, most notably the gameplay.
 Square Enix took the feedback from players of the first Kingdom Hearts and implemented them in the gameplay.
 Most notable in these changes is the exclusion of platforming and exploration elements to focus on more combat, with the character’s skills and arsenals becoming more diverse as a change.
-Quick Time Events also make an appearance in the form of Reaction Commands that allow Sora to use special techniques against his opponents.
-Other gameplay tweaks include redesigned Gummi Ship segments, a 3rd person viewpoint, and other quality of life improvements that improved gameplay to benefit the players.
+Quick-time events have also been adapted into reaction commands that allow Sora to use special techniques against his opponents.
+Other gameplay tweaks include redesigned Gummi Ship segments, a third-person viewpoint, and other quality of life improvements that improved gameplay to benefit the players.